luchsonice/2024_MLOps_1/reports/README.md

 dvc pull
 make data
 ```
-Also it is assumed that it is python version 10 or newer.
+Also it is assumed that it is python version 10

 ### Question 5